Roman Abramovich’s arrival at Chelsea in 2003 is often heralded as one of the defining moments of the Premier League era.

 He struggled to make much of an impression in the ensuing months but was on hand to score Chelsea‘s title-winning goal against West Brom in 2017, before bagging a brace on the final day of the season against Sunderland.
-However, the Belgian marksman would enjoy much of the following campaign on loan at Borussia Dortmund before joining Valencia on a temporary basis at the start of last season.
+However, the Belgian marksman would enjoy much of the following campaign on loan at Borussia Dortmund before joining Valencia on a temporary basis at the start of the 2018/19 campaign.

-After another loan at Crystal Palace, Batshuayi is back at Chelsea but his future looks away from the club.
+After another two loans at Crystal Palace, Batshuayi is back at Chelsea but his future looks away from the club.

-Chelsea‘s club-record signing Alvaro Morata became the 22nd first-team striker signed in the Abramovich era and he made a flying start to his new life.
+Chelsea‘s club-record signing at the time, Alvaro Morata became the 22nd first-team striker signed in the Abramovich era and he made a flying start to his new life.

 At one point he sat atop of the goalscoring charts alongside Sergio Aguero and Lukaku, showing pace, strength and incredible ability in the air.

 A highlight was notching up the second-quickest Premier League hat-trick in Chelsea’s history (after just eight games), though injury problems and the signing of Olivier Giroud would see his place in the side thrown into doubt.